racerpeter/montyhall/README.md

-# montyhall
+# Monty hall in Akka

-Monty hall in Akka
+Have fun!